 There’s also a greater likelihood that those from a C2DE background will make friends on their course than through the other major routes (in accommodation, from student societies).
 Applicants with parents in groups C2 and D are less likely to intend to join societies, or to not have thought about the idea.
 Again this feels like cultural capital – a lack of understanding of the place of student societies in university life, or a lack of university experienced family or friends.

 All of this contributes to anxiety – and, sure enough, those from C2, and especially D or E, backgrounds report as being slightly more anxious on a day to day basis.

 You’ll see that there are a load of questions and statements that you can look at through this lens, and I’ve also included as many splits as are available.
-They are all accessible via the embedded chart above, or I’ve provided links to particular questions within the text.
+They are all accessible via the embedded chart above.
 However, if you use the splits do keep an eye on the pie-chart… if it all goes pale grey then you are on shaky statistical ground looking at low sample sizes.